pulp/pulp_puppet/docs/user-guide/installation.rst

 taking that namespace, but it was the only way to support the use of Puppet Labs' command line tool against a Pulp server.

-Consumers must have Puppet 2.7.14 to 3.2.4 installed, and we recommend getting packages directly from `Puppet Labs <http://puppetlabs.com>`_.
-Pulp is not compatible with Puppet 3.3.x.
+Consumers must have Puppet 2.7.14 to 3.4.3 installed, and we recommend getting packages directly from `Puppet Labs <http://puppetlabs.com>`_.

 Please see the `Pulp User Guide`_ for other prerequisites including repository setup.